Man smiles at mobile phone in a car

 3. When choosing a gas card, you should consider fees, rewards program details, and introductory offers.

-What do commuters, long-distance road trippers, and the family chauffeur (read: parents) all have in common?
+What do commuters, long-distance road trippers, and family chauffeurs all have in common?
 They fill up their tanks a lot—and they all might benefit from a gas rewards credit card.

 But not all gas credit cards work the same.
-Let's review what you need to know to help you find the best credit card with gas rewards for your needs before you apply for one.
+Let's review what you need to know to find the best credit card with gas rewards for your needs before you apply.

 What is a gas credit card?

-A gas rewards credit card can give you discounts or rewards whenever you buy gas.
+A gas rewards credit card (also known as a “fuel card”) can give you discounts or rewards whenever you buy gas.
 These cards tend to appeal most to people who have a regular commute but can also be beneficial to someone planning a long-distance road trip.
-However, some of the cards also offer bonus rewards on non-gas purchases, which can make them a good fit for infrequent drivers as well.
+Some gas cards offer bonus rewards on non-gas purchases, which can make them good everyday card options for infrequent drivers as well.

 See if you're pre-approved